 Answering questions on the Support Forum

 It's easy to get started answering support forum questions.
-Don't worry, you don't have to be a Firefox expert to make a difference.
+Don't worry, you don't have to be an expert to make a difference.
 Most questions are already answered by a Knowledge Base article and you can post a link.
 If you have questions about the support process, just ask us in the Contributors forum or in the #sumo IRC channel.

 Below are some tips on becoming a question-answering pro.